-If you're a primary processor of meat, poultry, game or ratites (such as emus), you need to register in the National Microbiological Database (NMD) programme and get samples from your premises regularly tested.
+If you're a primary processor of meat, poultry, game, or ratites (such as emus), you must register in the National Microbiological Database (NMD) programme and get samples from your premises regularly tested.

 Who needs to register